pulumi/pulumi-kubernetes-operator/docs/stacks.md

-SecretRef refers to a Kubernetes secret
+SecretRef refers to a Kubernetes Secret

 <table>
     <thead>